VeriTrail: Closed-Domain Hallucination Detection with Traceability: VeriTrail

-In this section, we introduce VeriTrail, a closed-domain hallucination detection method, and describe its verification process, illustrated in \autoref{fig:veritrail} and detailed in \autoref{alg:veritrail} in \appautoref{app:subsec:algorithm}.
-All prompts are provided in \appautoref{app:subsec:prompts}.

-\begin{enumerate} \item \textbf{Claim Extraction.} VeriTrail takes as input a DAG representing a completed generative process (as described in \autoref{sec:framework}).
-Each node in the DAG is programmatically assigned a unique ID.
-VeriTrail then uses Claimify \citep{claimify} to extract a set of factual claims $C$ from the terminal node $v^*$, where each claim is a self-contained, verifiable statement.
-Each claim $c \in C$ is processed independently in the following steps.
+VeriTrail has three main inputs: \begin{enumerate} \item A DAG representing a completed generative process (as described in \autoref{sec:framework}), where each node is assigned a unique ID; \item A hyperparameter $q$, which specifies the number of consecutive “Not Fully Supported” verdicts that will trigger termination of the hallucination detection process; and \item A set of factual claims $C$, extracted from the terminal node $v^*$ of the DAG. \end{enumerate}

+In our experiments, we obtain $C$ by applying Claimify \citep{claimify}, a claim extraction method, to $v^*$.
+VeriTrail evaluates each claim $c \in C$ independently from the other claims.

+The subsections below describe the main steps in VeriTrail's hallucination detection process, which assigns a verdict to each claim.
+An example is shown in \autoref{fig:veritrail}, and the full procedure is provided in \autoref{alg:veritrail} in \appautoref{app:subsec:algorithm}.
+All prompts are in \appautoref{app:subsec:prompts}.